Police dig into how and why a 15-year-old got a gun used to kill 2 people and injure several others at her Christian school

 An ‘unthinkable’ tragedy

-A candlelight vigil is scheduled for Tuesday night, with the city’s mayor and education officials expected to attend.
+A candlelight vigil was scheduled for Tuesday night, with the city’s mayor and education officials expected to attend.

 All flags over federal installations and facilities statewide would be lowered to half-staff until December 22 in honor of the victims, Wisconsin Gov. Tony Evers announced.